Vietnam.vn - Nền tảng quảng bá Việt Nam

 On July 11, a survey conducted by UTCC University showed that consumer confidence in Thailand fell for the fourth consecutive month in June 2024 to its lowest level since September 2023, due to concerns about economic recession and political instability.

-The UTCC consumer index fell to 58.9 in June from 60.5 in May, the university said in a statement.
+The UTCC consumer price index fell to 58.9 in June from 60.5 in May, the university said in a statement.
 The survey showed a majority of Thai consumers felt the economy was slowing or recovering slowly due to the lack of clear stimulus measures.

 Consumer confidence could improve if the government speeds up budget disbursement and stimulates the economy to recover quickly later this year, UTCC said.

-Source: https://baoquocte.vn/ngan-chan-suy-thoai-tu-som-nen-kinh-te-hang-dau-dong-nam-a-can-nhac-loat-giai-phap-kich-stimulate-va-tang-toc-278568.html
+Source: https://baoquocte.vn/ngan-chan-suy-thoai-tu-som-nen-kinh-te-hang-dau-dong-nam-a-can-nhac-loat-giai-phap-kich-stimulation-va-tang-toc-278568.html

 Comment (0)